Branch-depth: Generalizing tree-depth of graphs: Depth parameters for matroids

 \subsection{Connections to the tree-depth of a graph}

-Hicks and MuMurray Jr.~\cite{HM2005} and independently, Mazoit and Thomass\'e~\cite{MT2005} proved that if a graph $G$ has at least one non-loop cycle, then the branch-width of its cycle matroid $M(G)$ is equal to the branch-width of $G$.
+Hicks and McMurray Jr.~\cite{HM2005} and independently, Mazoit and Thomass\'e~\cite{MT2005} proved that if a graph $G$ has at least one non-loop cycle, then the branch-width of its cycle matroid $M(G)$ is equal to the branch-width of $G$.
 How about branch-depth?
 Theorem~\ref{thm:main-td} shows that the branch-depth and the tree-depth are tied for graphs.
 Can we say that the tree-depth of graphs are tied to the branch-depth of their cycle matroids?

-It turns out that the tree-depth of graphs is not tied to the branch-depth of their cycle matroids.
-For example, the path $P_n$ on $n>2$ vertices has tree-depth $\lceil \log_2(n+1)\rceil$, see \cite[(6.2)]{NO2012}.
-However its cycle matroid $M(P_n)$ has contraction depth $1$, deletion depth $1$, and branch depth $1$.
+It turns out that the tree-depth of graphs is not tied to the branch-depth of their cycle matroids in general.
+This is because connectedness in graphs is different from connectedness in their cycle matroids.
+For example, the path~$P_n$ on $n>2$ vertices has tree-depth $\lceil \log_2(n+1)\rceil$, see \cite[(6.2)]{NO2012}.
+However its cycle matroid $M(P_n)$ has contraction depth~$1$, deletion depth~$1$, and branch-depth $1$.

-Only one direction holds; if the tree-depth of a graph is small, then the contraction depth, the contraction-deletion depth, and the branch-depth of its cycle matroid are small, by the following proposition.
+Only one direction holds in general; if the tree-depth of a graph is small, then the contraction depth, the contraction-deletion depth, and the branch-depth of its cycle matroid are small, by the following proposition.

 \begin{PROP} Let $t$ be the tree-depth of a graph $G$.
 Then,

 and

 In addition, if $G$ is connected, then $\bd(M(G))\le \bd(G)-1\le t-1$. \end{PROP} \begin{proof} For the first inequality, it is enough to show that $\cd(M(G))\le t$ by Theorem~\ref{thm:various-depth}.
 Let $L$ be the length of a longest cycle of $G$.
 Since $t\ge \td(C_L)=1+\td(P_{L-1})=1+\lceil \log_2L \rceil$, we deduce that $L\le 2^{t-1}$.
 By Theorem~\ref{thm:cd}, we deduce that $\cd(M(G))\le 2^{t-1}(2^{t-1}+1)/2\le 2^{2(t-1)}$.